 - wiping all counters and toilet seats with wet cloth

 There are several cleaning tasks that can wait a few days without becoming overwhelming.
 Assign a day of the week to take care of all of these tasks at once, or create a weekly schedule to complete one task each day.
 However you do it, staying on top of these chores will keep your house fresh and clean without too much stress.

 A few things you might want to add to your weekly cleaning list are:

 - Washing and changing the sheets

 - Scrubbing bathtubs and toilets

 - Disinfecting countertops

 Monthly tasks are not urgent, but they are important to the overall maintenance and organization of your home.
+Neglecting to do certain things could cost you in the long run.
+For example, scheduling something as simple as routine dryer vent cleaning can ensure that your dryer remains in working condition which is essential as a broken or defective dryer could affect the health of your family and even become a danger to your home.
 There are several homeowner maintenance schedules out there.
 We like this one from My Home Ideas.
 It organizes tasks into monthly and seasonal tasks.